achliopa/udemy_Hadoop/readme.md

 * we use a terminal to connect to the Hortonworks sandbox as maria_dev on pot 2222.
 * mysql is preinstalle on Hortonworks Sandbox
-* we login `mysql -u root -p` password is 'hadoop'
+* we login `mysql -u root -p` password is 'hortonworks1'
 * we create amovielens DB `create database movielens;`
 * we show daabases to see its there `show databases`
 * we `exit`